PlaygroundSessions/php-code-exercise/README.md

 - Docker for Windows or MacOS
 - Ansible for Linux

+Feel free to reach out with questions about setting up this environment.

 ### Docker for Windows or MacOS

 1. Ensure you have [Docker Desktop](https://www.docker.com/products/docker-desktop) installed.